Kapil Sharma’s Friend Rajiev Dhingra Makes Shocking Revelations; Says Preeti Vowed To Destroy Kapil!

 Now, Kapil's close friend, Rajiev Dhingra, who was also associated with Comedy Nights With Kapil and the director of Firangi, claimed that Preeti and Neeti were responsible for Kapil's this condition!

-‘Preeti Is Responsible For Driving Kapil Into Depression!’
+"Preeti Is Responsible For Driving Kapil Into Depression!"

 Rajiev was quoted by Mumbai Mirror as saying, "Kapil and I come from a small town of Punjab, we are not manipulative like these girls.
 Preeti is responsible for driving Kapil into depression, she harassed me as well and tried to instigate him against me."